-Also: If you would like to keep your Easter flowers around after the holiday, check out these handy planting tips!
 And remember, for all your flower food needs for mums, roses, lilies and more, check out the Floralife Product Page!

 Stay tuned for our next blog post, early next week, as we tell you how to keep those cut Easter flowers fresher longer using Floralife Bulb Food.
 How about you?
 Are you expecting big business?
 What’s your favorite part of the weekend?
 The biggest headache?
 Let us know in the comments section below!